beanloop/techblog/content/blog/rn-bridging-native-modules/index.md

 />
 ```

-We then need to update our **MyWebView.m** file to expose the WebView's `webViewURL` variable:
+We then need to update our **MyWebView.m** file to expose the WebView's `webViewURL` property:

-*Note: The same name for the class variable must also be used for the prop, in this case, `webViewURL`.*
+*Important note: The same name for the Swift class' property must also be used for the prop, in this case, `webViewURL`.*

 ```m
 // MyWebView.m